India, Brazil fuel surge in COVID-19 cases, deaths in world

 New Zealand's deaths remain at 26 with the last one reported on Feb.
 16 and Australia's toll stands at 909 with the last two deaths occurring on Nov.
 30 and Dec.
 29.

-New Zealand reported three cases Sunday, tallying 67 in one week, for a total of 2,574, and Australia was up six Sunday for 29,344, an increase of 58.
+New Zealand reported three cases Sunday, tallying 67 in one week, for a total of 2,574, and Australia was up six Sunday for 29,402.

 Australia's vaccinations are at 2% of the population getting at least one shot.